[?] Subscribe To This Site

 Researchers also examine the health status of older hunter-gatherers.
 About 20% of hunter-gatherers live to age 60 or beyond, and these individuals are remarkably free of symptoms of chronic, degenerative diseases (Eaton et al 2002).

 Does this mean that we’d all be better off as hunter-gatherers, or that the Paleolithic was a Garden of Eden?
 Certainly not.
-As I’ll argue in a future article, life in the Paleolithic wasn’t just shorter--it was undoubtedly much less pleasant than many sentimentalists realize.
+Life in the Paleolithic wasn’t just shorter.
+It was undoubtedly much less pleasant than many sentimentalists realize (Bogin 2011).

 More information about nutrition for kids